juliocesar/rack-pagespeed/README.md

 A Rack middleware for grouping Javascripts into one single file.
 It also works for stylesheets, grouping them by media type.

+# Usage

+Rack:

+    use Rack::Bundle, :public_dir => "path to your application's public directory" run app

+Sinatra it's almost the same as above, except you don't need to explicitly call run as Sinatra will handle that:

+    use Rack::Bundle, :public_dir => Sinatra::Application.public

+As for Rails, google around how to add Rack middlewares to the stack.
+I'm too lazy right now to look it up.
+But as a general pointer, I know it's in _ROOT/config/environment.rb_.

+# A few assumptions

+There's a few assumptions that this middleware makes in order to work.
+Note that *all* of those will change soon:

+* That your app can write to a directory that's visible to the internet (a.k.a.: the application's public dir).
+I'm aware that from a security perspective (and for the sake of this working on Heroku), this is a *bad* idea.
+Consider this an interim measure so I can get something out quickly.
+* That external Javascripts (read: not hosted on the same web server as the app itself) come *first* in the DOM.
+This may or may not be an issue for you, but I've experienced a few.
+I'll add automatic reordering soon.
+* That you're linking Javascripts inside the <head> tag.
+It won't break your app if you don't.
+But scripts that sit outside will be ignored.

 # How does it work

 It parses the response body using [Nokogiri](http://nokogiri.org/), finds every reference to external scripts/stylesheets, locates